Killshot (song): Background and release

 In 2012, Machine Gun Kelly (MGK) posted a tweet about Eminem's daughter, Hailie Mathers (who was then sixteen).
 The tweet read, "ok so I just saw a picture of Eminem's daughter...and I have to say, she is hot as fuck, in the most respectful way possible cuz Em is king".
 MGK claimed to apologize to Eminem behind the scenes.
 After this, in 2015, MGK claimed that Eminem banned him from going to Shade 45, a SiriusXM radio station owned by Eminem.
 In 2017, MGK was on Power 106 FM and did a freestyle with The LA Leakers.
 During this, he again claimed Eminem had banned him from Shade 45.
 MGK also collaborated on a song with Tech N9ne in March 2018, and sent disses towards Eminem.
 On August 31, 2018, Eminem released a surprise album Kamikaze in which he dissed several artists, including MGK.

 On the song "Not Alike" from Kamikaze, Eminem made several disses aimed at MGK.
 Two days later, MGK responded to "Not Alike" with the song "Rap Devil", releasing a music video for the song as well on September 3, 2018.
 After MGK's response, Eminem released an interview with Sway Calloway, in which Eminem was asked about the feud.
 Eminem explained that he did not want to respond initially, because it would just benefit MGK's exposure.
 On September 14, 2018, Eminem released "Killshot".
 On September 19, 2018, the song was officially released as a single.

 Critical reception

 Vulture said "Eminem's Machine Gun Kelly response is the best he's sounded in half a decade".

 Commercial performance

 "Killshot" debuted at number three on the US Billboard Hot 100 in its first week after gaining over 38.1 million views within the first 24 hours of releasing on YouTube, making it the nineteenth-most-viewed video in the first 24 hours, and the most for an audio-only release on the YouTube platform.
-It also held the biggest YouTube debut for a hip hop video ever, surpassing Kanye West's and Lil Pump's "I Love It", beating the record just the week before.
+It also held the biggest YouTube debut for a hip-hop video ever, surpassing Kanye West's and Lil Pump's "I Love It", beating the record just the week before.
 This was beaten by 6ix9ine's debut of "Gooba" in 2020.

-As of September 2025, "Killshot" has been viewed on YouTube over 501 million times, with over 6.8 million likes.